arkishshah/node-mysql-erd/README.md

 ## Steps to run the application.

-Once the following folders are loaded in the workspace, initiate two separate terminals for running the node and angular application.
+Once the Node-MySQL-ERDiagram folder is extracted and loaded in the workspace, initiate two separate terminals for running the node and angular application.

 ### Nodejs: